What is mortgage loan pre-approval? How does it help you?

-Preapproval may provide a good idea of what a borrower and lender can expect during the homebuying process, but it is far from a guarantee that the sale will move forward without interruption.
+Pre-approval may provide a good idea of what a borrower and lender can expect during the homebuying process.
+However, it is far from a guarantee that the sale will move forward without interruption.
 They are not meant to act as the final word of approval when applying for a mortgage.

-Letters of preapproval are often conditional and based on the borrower’s current financial standing.
-If a borrower was laid off from work, for example, their financial situation would no longer suit the terms of the previous agreement and their preapproval status could be revoked.
+Letters of pre-approval are often conditional and based on the borrower’s current financial standing.
+If a borrower was laid off from work, for example, their financial situation would no longer suit the terms of the previous agreement.
+Their pre-approval status could be revoked.

 Additional fees such as appraisal costs and homeowner’s insurance might not be factored in to the pre-approval’s estimate.
 Borrowers should continue to assess their own finances and plan for possible future expenses even after getting pre-approved.

 How can I start the pre-approval process now?

 Pre-approval allows prospective buyers to search for a home with an accurate estimate that they can afford.
 This reassurance not only helps home buyers shop with confidence, but will also go a long way in avoiding potential interruptions to the sale down the line.

 Do you want to compete with cash offers and get the pre-approval process off to a fast start?
 Supercharge your offer with PowerBid Pre-Approval from Guaranteed Rate and let us help you find your new home.